- Sabbatical is a leave from normal employment responsibilities. Sabbatical leave is redundant.

 - Standardized test for University admission.

-- Use Saudi as the adjective in referring to the people or culture of Saudi Arabia
+- Use Saudi as the adjective when referring to the people or culture of Saudi Arabia

 - Supreme Council of Armed Forces.
 Use SCAF on second reference.